 McKees Rocks Community Development Corporation

-McKees Rocks and Stowe Township have been plagued with property blight for many years.
-McKees Rocks Community Development Corporation (MRCDC) was formed in 2003 to address the blight through revitalization and programming efforts.
-However, it was not until 2010 when MRCDC began to receive funding from UPMC Health Plan that the community began to see change.
-Today, downtown McKees Rocks is home to a vibrant arts and cultural center and developing mixed-used spaces, including the renovation of an 88-year-old theatre which will become a live music venue in 2017.
-MRCDC has also been able to facilitate the reconstruction of the community's economic engine: a 130 acre brownfield that is fully committed for private development, anchored by the 50 acre CSX Intermodal facility.
-Programs such as "Ready To Work Sto Rox" allow enable community residents to overcome barriers to employment as well as provide a dialogue between employers and hopeful applicants.
-MRCDC has also created and sustained a youth partnership that keeps over 30 organizations communicating and cooperating to build capacity and initiatives in and outside the home.
+McKees Rocks Community Development Corporation (MRCDC) was formed in 2003 to address the issue of property blight and economic disparities in the McKees Rocks and Stowe Township communities.
+However, it was not until 2010 when MRCDC developed a neighborhood partnership project and received a long-term financial commitment from UPMC Health Plan and other organizations that the community began to see fast-paced change.
+Today, downtown McKees Rocks is home to a vibrant arts and cultural center and developing mixed-used spaces—including the renovation of the 88-year-old Roxian Theatre, which is poised to become a live music venue.
+MRCDC has also been able to facilitate the reconstruction of the community's economic engine: a 130-acre brownfield that is fully committed for private development and anchored by the 50-acre CSX Intermodal facility.
+MRCDC is addressing the rising prevalence of diabetes and hypertension in McKees Rocks and Stowe Township by creating green space and bike trails to give residents safe places to be physically active, and hosting farmers' markets with fresh produce at an affordable price.
+Programs such as "Ready To Work Sto Rox" enable community residents to overcome barriers to employment and provide a dialogue between employers and hopeful applicants.
+Additionally, MRCDC created and sustained a youth partnership that keeps over 30 organizations communicating and collaborating to build stability for youth outside their homes.